faizwibawa/mobileDevPartOne/README.md

-# 📱 Assignment 2: To Do List App
+# 📱 Assignment 2: Coffee Bar App

 A simple **To Do List** Android app created for a Mobile Development Bootcamp assignment.
 The app demonstrates the use of **Fragments**, **Intents**, and **XML Layouts** through an interactive user interface with multiple screens.